Nearly 20,500 National Guard members are helping with Covid-19 relief across the country

 She says it's encouraging to be on the vaccine side of things.

 "I spent the better half of last year with colleagues, watching Covid patients come through and seeing how their family and friends are suffering.
-It's nice to be on the other side of this ... and prevent patients from getting it in the first place," Whalen told CNN Wednesday.
+It's nice to be on the other side of this ... and prevent patients from getting it in the first place," Whelan told CNN Wednesday.

 Maryland, too, is having its National Guard administer shots and give logistical support.
 This week it's sending teams to help local health departments with their clinics, according to Maryland Gov. Larry Hogan.